The connection between oral health and overall health

 According to the Mayo Clinic, studies suggest that oral bacteria and inflammation associated with gum disease may contribute to any number of serious conditions, including:1

 Diabetes can be particularly problematic, resulting in a vicious cycle that's difficult to control.
-People with diabetes are more susceptible to periodontal disease, making blood sugar management more complicated and diabetes even worse.
-There are also links other conditions such as, rheumatoid arthritis, Alzheimer's, and dementia.2
+People with diabetes are more susceptible to periodontal disease, making blood sugar management more complicated — and diabetes even worse.
+There are also links to other conditions such as rheumatoid arthritis, Alzheimer's disease, and dementia.2

 Why preventive dental care is so important